albertquiroga/aws-cli-utils/README.md

 ### Glue

+The 'glue crawl' command supports the following values:

+* DefaultCrawlerDatabase: sets a default value for the 'database' optional argument

 The 'glue connect' command supports the following values:

 * DefaultDevEndpointName: sets a default value for the 'name' positional argument